subatomicdev/binancebeast/README.md

   - There are separate registration and keys for the live and test exchanges
 - Create the config with `ConnectionConfig::MakeTestNetConfig()` or `ConnectionConfig::MakeLiveConfig()`
 - Instatiate a `BinanceBeast` object then call `start()`
-- Call a Rest or websocket function, all of which are asynchronous, supplied with a callback function (`RestCallback` or `WsCallback`)
+- Call a Rest or websocket function, all of which are asynchronous, supplied with a callback function (`RestResponseHandler` or `WebSocketResponseHandler`)
   - A websocket stream is closed when the `BinanceBeast` object is destructed
   - There is no close monitor function, this may be added later
 - In the handler, use the `hasErrorCode()` function